dianatataru/Timema-SV-Methods/README.md

 ##INFO=<ID=NIA,Number=1,Type=Integer,Description="Nearly identical alleles (1=yes, 0=no)">
 ##INFO=<ID=UIDX,Number=1,Type=Integer,Description="Index of node u">
 ```
-Now to summarize the output vcf using code from their paper (https://github.com/ShenghanZhang1123/graph_var_analysis/blob/main/notebooks/generating_data_analysis.ipynb) in a script I wrote called pantree_summary.py:
+Now to summarize the output vcf using code from their paper (https://github.com/ShenghanZhang1123/graph_var_analysis/blob/main/notebooks/generating_data_analysis.ipynb) in an adapted script I wrote called pantree_summary.py:

 Run it using this sbatch script, it outputs into the ```summary``` directory: